 In addition to these 6 sun safety tips, we would like to emphasize the importance of keeping water on hand to keep hydrated and to limit your sunshine based on the recommendations of your healthcare team.

 Are you a senior who needs support services at home?
-Pacific Coast Health Services provides a wide range of support services for seniors in the Greater Victoria Area.
+Pacific Coast Health Services provides a wide range of support services for seniors in Victoria B.C and Nanaimo, B.C.

 Visit our services section

 Call our 24/7 care line at (250) 389-0202 for more information.